LAST UPDATED November 14, 2022

-Applicant data is access with a one-time password (OTP) tied to a physical device.
+Applicants can access their own data with a one-time password (OTP) tied to a phone number registered with our platform.

 For organization users, password storage is one-way salted and hashed using multiple iterations of a key derivation function for passwords.
-Organization user access can also be managed by a third-party authorization suite such as Microsoft Azure Active Directory.
+Organization user access can also be managed by a third-party authorization suite such as Microsoft Azure Active Directory or Google Workspace.

 We prevent brute force attacks on our systems with request rate limiting and exponential time delays.